3D Quantum Trajectories. Quantum orbits of the Hydrogen's electron

-Integrating Eqs.
-(100), (101) and (102) we plot the 3D quantum spatial trajectories given in Fig. 5 for this state.
-This figure shows clearly that for different values of the hidden variables the electron describes different trajectories which pass from three points constituting spatial nodes.
-One of these nodes corresponds to $r=0$ and the two others to $r=8\, a_o$.
-Remark that the positions $r=2\, a_o$ constituting nodes for the time radial trajectories do not constitute nodes for the spatial trajectories.
-We think that this is due to the angular behaviour of the electron.
-In fact the angular trajectories in the $(\varphi,\vartheta)$ plan do not pass from any nodes for this state (see the Appendix).
+and Eq. (\ref{thetadyn10}).
+Integrating Eqs. (\ref{raddyn20}) and (\ref{thetadyn10}) we plot the 3D quantum spatial trajectories given in Fig.5 for this state.
+This figure shows clearly that for different values of the hidden variables the electron traces different trajectories that all pass from three nodes situated at $r=0$ and the two extremities $r=8ao$.

-\baselineskip {\bf c- excited state: { \mathversion{bold}${n=2}$, ${l=1}$, ${m_l=0}$}} 0.5\baselineskip
+\baselineskip {\bf c- excited state: { \mathversion{bold}${n=2}$, ${l=1}$, ${m_l=1}$} } 0.5\baselineskip

 For this state , the radial function is